-AD is one of the most common chronic diseases both among children and adults.
-An important implication of chronic diseases are comorbidities and sequelae, which are often key drivers of morbidity and mortality, (Global Burden of Disease Study, 2015, Prados-Torres et al., 2014) may influence individual treatment decisions, and have considerable consequences for health care and related costs.
-The study of co-morbidity patterns can also provide pointers to causes and pathophysiological mechanisms of index diseases.
+comorbidity patterns can also provide pointers to causes and pathophysiological mechanisms of index diseases.
 For AD, comorbidities other than atopic diseases have only recently received attention.
-There is robust evidence that AD is associated with mental health disorders, (Yaghmaie et al., 2013) and a number of (auto-)immune diseases such as vitiligo and alopecia areata, (Mohan and Silverberg, 2015) rheumatoid arthritis and inflammatory bowel disease.(Schmitt et al., 2016) More recently, associations with metabolic syndrome and CVD have been reported by studies from North-America and Asia.(Andersen et al., 2016, Lee et al., 2016, Silverberg, 2015, Su et al., 2014) In the questionnaire based US NHIS 2010 and 2012 surveys, associations of AD with coronary artery disease (CAD), AP, heart attack, stroke, peripheral vascular disease(Silverberg, 2015) and hypertension(Silverberg and Greenland, 2015) have been reported.
-In addition, cardiovascular risk factors (CVRFs) such as smoking, alcohol consumption, physical activity and BMI, were more prevalent in AD patients in one of these surveys (NHIS 2012).
-Also several other studies from the US and Asia reported direct associations of AD and AD severity with BMI, overweight and obesity (Mitchell et al., 2013, Murray et al., 2011, Silverberg, 2016, Silverberg et al., 2015, Silverberg et al., 2011, Silverberg and Simpson, 2014, Weinmayr et al., 2014, Zhang and Silverberg, 2015).
-Thus, it has been hypothesized that negative lifestyle factors increase the risk for cardiometabolic diseases in AD patients.(Silverberg and Greenland, 2015) In line with this, after adjustment of CVRFs such as BMI, smoking and alcohol consumption only in one of the above mentioned US surveys (NIHS 2010) showed an association between AD and MI nominally significant with attenuated effect size (Silverberg, 2015) and the association is mainly driven by CVRF, which appear to be more prevalent in US patients than in Europeans.
-Likewise, in the Nurses' Health Study II, AD was not independently associated with stroke and MI after adjustment for CVD-related comorbidities, such as hypertension, hypercholesterolemia and diabetes.
-(Drucker et al., 2016) Like other European studies before (Kreissl et al., 2014, Radtke et al., 2016, Saadeh et al., 2014, Van Gysel et al., 2009, Zhang and Silverberg, 2015) neither in the KORA F4 adult cohort nor in the GINIplus/LISAplus birth cohort we observed an association of AD with CVRFs, despite a post hoc power of more than 90% to detect differences of ≥10%.
-Likewise, metabolite profiling of participants form the KORA F4 study did not show significant differences between AD cases and controls.
-In the large prospective AOK PLUS cohort the risk for AP, hypertension and PAD, was only slightly increased for individuals affected by AD, which translated in an estimated absolute excess risk increment of 9, 15 and 9 per 10,000 person-years, respectively.
-Stated another way, among 10.000 AD patients 9, 15 and 9 additional cases of AP, hypertension and PAD, respectively, would be expected per year.
-In a sensitivity analysis, these risk increments were largest in AD patients receiving systemic treatment, which is often used as a proxy for high disease severity.
-No associations were observed for MI and stroke.
+There is robust evidence that AD is associated with mental health disorders (Yaghmaie et al., 2013), and a number of (auto-)immune diseases such as vitiligo and alopecia areata (Mohan and Silverberg, 2015), rheumatoid arthritis, and inflammatory bowel disease (Schmitt et al., 2016).
+More recently, associations with metabolic syndrome and CVD have been reported by studies from North America and Asia (Andersen et al., 2016; Lee et al., 2017; Silverberg, 2015; Su et al., 2014).
+In the guestionnaire-based US NHIS 2010 and 2012 surveys, associations of AD with CAD, AP, heart attack, stroke, peripheral vascular disease (Silverberg, 2015), and hypertension (Silverberg and Greenland, 2015) have been reported.
+In addition, CVRFs such as smoking, alcohol consumption, physical activity, and BMI were more prevalent in patients with AD in one of these surveys (NHIS 2012).
+Also, several other studies from the United States and Asia reported direct associations of AD and AD severity with BMI, overweight, and obesity (Mitchell et al., 2013; Murray et al., 2011; Silverberg, 2016; Silverberg et al., 2011, 2015; Silverberg and Simpson, 2014; Weinmayr et al., 2014; Zhang and Silverberg, 2015).
+Thus, it has been hypothesized that negative lifestyle factors increase the risk for cardiometabolic diseases in patients with AD (Silverberg and Greenland, 2015).
+In line with this, after adjustment of CVRFs such as BMI, smoking, and alcohol consumption, only one of the above-mentioned US surveys (NHIS 2010) showed a nominally significant association between AD and myocardial infarction, with attenuated effect size (Silverberg, 2015).
+This indicates that this association is mainly driven by CVRF, which appears to be more prevalent in US patients than in Europeans.
+Likewise, in the Nurses' Health Study II, AD was not independently associated with stroke and myocardial infarction after adjustment for CVD-related comorbidities, such as hypertension, hypercholesterolemia, and diabetes (Drucker et al., 2016).